earthboundkid/truthy/README.md

 $ gotip get github.com/carlmjohnson/truthy
 ```

-## Discussion
+## FAQs

+### Oh god

+This is the correct reaction.

+### Isn't this just using reflection?
+Does it even really require generics?

+I tried to write a non-generic version of this package first, but you can’t reflect on an interface type.
+When you do `reflect.Value(x)`, you lose the fact that x was, e.g. an error, because `reflect.Value()` only takes `interface{}` and the conversion loses the interface type.
+You’d end up saying whether the underlying concrete type was empty or not, which is typically not what you want.
+To work around that, you could require that everything is passed as a pointer, e.g. `reflect.Value(&err)`, but `truthy.Value(&err)` sucks as an API.
+If you look at how `truthy.Value()` works, it accepts a value of type `T`, and then passes `*T` to `reflect.Value()` and calls `value.Elem()` to finally get the correct reflection type.
+So, on a technical level, you couldn’t quite make this API work without generics, although it could be close.
+However, `truthy.Filter()`, `truthy.SetDefault()`, `truthy.Any()`, and `truthy.All()` could be implemented with pure reflection, although the implementation would be a lot uglier.

+Then there’s `truthy.First()`.
+To be honest, `truthy.First()` is the only part of the package that I consider actually useful, and even that, I mostly expect it to be used for picking a string or default.
+Anyhow, it requires generics to avoid the cast back from interface type to the concrete type.

-Should you use this package?
-It's a little bit of a joke package, but the set default functionality is useful, especially for strings.
+### Should I use this package?
+Probably not.
+It's a little bit of a joke package, but the `truthy.First()` and `truthy.SetDefault()` functionality seem useful, especially for strings.
 Time will tell what best practices around the use of generics in Go turn out to be.